Nebraska Dental Assistants Association

 Qualifications:

 I, Crystal Stuhr, accept the nomination for the office of President.
-Qualifications: Member of NDAA/ADAA 23 for years, and a dental assistant for 25 years.
-Have attended 24 NDAA Annual Sessions serving as a delegate 22 times.
-Have attended 10 ADAA Annual Sessions and served as a delegate 10 times.
-Currently serving as NDAA Parliamentarian.
-Have served as President and President-elect of both NDAA and LDAS.
-Additionally served as Vice President for LDAS.
+My qualifications include being a member of NDAA/ADAA for 24 years and a dental assistant for 26 years.
+Have attended 25 NDAA Annual Sessions serving as a delegate 23 times.
+I have attended 10 ADAA Annual Sessions and served as a delegate 10 times.
+I am currently serving as NDAA President.
+I have served as President and President-elect of both NDAA and LDAS.
+Additionally, I have served as Vice President for LDAS.
 Have served as chair of several state and local committees.

 I, Cindy Cronick, accept the nomination for the office of President-Elect.
-Qualifications: Member of NDAA/ADAA for 51 years, and a dental assistant for 52 years.
-Have attended 28 NDAA Annual Sessions serving as a delegate 23 times.
-Have attended 10 ADAA Annual Sessions and served as a delegate 8 times.
-Currently serving as a NDAA Board Member.
-Have served in all offices except for Treasurer for NDAA and all offices except Vice President for ODAS.
-Have served as 8th District Trustee for ADAA.
-Have served on numerous committees for ADAA, NDAA, and ODAS.
+My qualifications include being a member of NDAA/ADAA for 52 years and a dental assistant for 53 years.
+Have attended 29 NDAA Annual Sessions serving as a delegate 24 times.
+I have attended 10 ADAA Annual Sessions and served as a delegate 8 times.
+I am currently serving as NDAA Board President-Elect.
+I have served in all offices except for Treasurer for NDAA and all offices except Vice President for ODAS.
+I have served as the 8th District Trustee for ADAA.
+Additionally, I have served on numerous committees for ADAA, NDAA, and ODAS.

 I, Renae Zarybnicky, accept the nomination for the office of Vice President.
-Qualifications: Member of NDAA/ADAA 6 for years, and a dental assistant for 12 years.
-Have attended 8 NDAA Annual Sessions serving as a delegate 8 times.
-Currently serving as NDAA Vice President.
-Have served as a Board Member of NDAA and served as LDAS President, Vice President, Secretary, and Treasurer.
-Have served as chair of several state and local committees.
+My qualifications include being a member of NDAA/ADAA 7 for years and a dental assistant for 13 years.
+Have attended 9 NDAA Annual Sessions serving as a delegate 9 times.
+I am currently serving as NDAA Vice President.
+I have served as a Board Member of NDAA.
+I have also served as President, Vice President, Secretary, and Treasurer on LDAS.
+Additionally, I have served as chair of several state and local committees.

 I, Delores Heyen, accept the nomination for the office of Treasurer.
-Qualifications: Member of NDAA/ADAA for 51 years and a dental assistant for 49 years.
-Have attended numerous NDAA Annual Sessions, serving as a delegate most times.
-Have attended 4 ADAA Annual Sessions, serving as a delegate 4 times.
-Have served in every office in the MSDAS and every office except Vice President in the NDAA.
-Currently serving as NDAA Treasurer.
-Have served on numerous committees in both MSDAS and NDAA.
+My qualifications include being a member of NDAA/ADAA for 50 years and a dental assistant for 52 years.
+I have attended numerous NDAA Annual Sessions, serving as a delegate many times.
+I have attended 4 ADAA Annual Sessions, serving as a delegate 4 times.
+I have served in every office in the MSDAS and every office except Vice President in the NDAA.
+I am currently serving as NDAA Treasurer.
+Additionally, I have served on numerous committees in both MSDAS and NDAA.

 I, Angelique Dean, accept the nomination for the office of Board Member.
-Qualifications: Member of NDAA/ADAA for 13 years, and a dental assistant for 16 years.
-Have attended 14 NDAA Annual Sessions and served as a delegate 9 times.
-Have attended 1 ADAA Annual Session and served as a delegate 1 time.
-Currently serving as NDAA Board Member.
-Have served as President, President-Elect, and Secretary for both NDAA and LDAS.
-Have served as chair on several NDAA Committees.
+My qualifications include being a member of NDAA/ADAA for 14 years and a dental assistant for 17 years.
+I have attended 15 NDAA Annual Sessions and served as a delegate 10 times.
+I have attended 1 ADAA Annual Session and served as a delegate 1 time.
+I am currently serving as an NDAA Board Member.
+I have served as President, President-Elect, and Secretary for both NDAA and LDAS.
+Additionally, I have served as chair on several NDAA Committees.

 I, Shannon Tschirren, accept the nomination for the office of Board Member.
-Qualifications: Member of NDAA/ADAA for 17 years, and a dental assistant for 17 years.
-Have attended 15 NDAA Annual Sessions and served as a delegate 10 times.
-Currently serving as NDAA Advisory Board Member.
-Have served as President and President-Elect for NDAA and Vice-president for ODAS.
-Have served as chair on several NDAA Committees.
+My qualifications include being a member of NDAA/ADAA for 18 years, and a dental assistant for 18 years.
+I have attended 16 NDAA Annual Sessions and served as a delegate 11 times.
+I am currently serving as an NDAA Board Member.
+I have served as both President and President-Elect for NDAA and Vice-president for ODAS.
+Additionally, I have served as chair on several NDAA Committees for both NDAA and ODAS.

 AWARDS